Albert Geyser: Academic career

 Geyser's academic career included professorial appointments at the University of Pretoria (1946-1961) and, subsequently, at the University of the Witwatersrand (1962-1983).

 The Old Arts Building at the University of Pretoria where Geyser lectured.
 The Theology Faculty was housed in this building until 1980.

-In August 1944 Geyser was nominated by the Theology Faculty as professor of New Testament Exegesis and successor to Professor J H J A Greyvenstein in the NHK's section at the University of Pretoria.
+In August 1944 Geyser was nominated by the Theology Faculty as professor of New Testament Exegesis and successor to Professor Johannes Hendrik Jacobus Albertus Greyvenstein in the NHK's section at the University of Pretoria.
 Greyvenstein had reached retirement age in 1943, but the Faculty had permitted him to continue teaching until Geyser had obtained his doctorate.
 Geyser had registered in 1943 for a doctorate in Church History, but in September 1944 switched to New Testament studies with Professor Berend Gemser as doctoral advisor.

 Geyser's appointment as professor produced controversies from the outset, relating to other faculty members, his lack of a doctorate, the selection of a rector for the University and, later, his theological interpretations and political views.
 His appointment had been subject to the completion of his doctorate.

-Since 1944 Greyvenstein had wanted his successor to be either his student, S P J J van Rensburg, or the Dutch Dr Adrianus van Selms, lecturer in Semitic languages and Old Testament Studies in the Faculty since 1938.
-But by 1945 Van Rensburg lacked a doctorate, and although Van Rensburg had been given similar conditions to Geyser's, he fell out of contention as he took much longer than Geyser to complete his doctoral examinations.
+Since 1944 Greyvenstein had wanted his successor to be either his student, Sarel Petrus Johannes Janse van Rensburg, or the Dutch theologian and Semitic languages scholar Adrianus van Selms.
+But by 1945 Janse van Rensburg lacked a doctorate, and although Janse van Rensburg had been given similar conditions to Geyser's, he fell out of contention as he took much longer than Geyser to complete his doctoral examinations.
 Van Selms was a prisoner of war in Japanese-held Indonesia, and would only return in 1946.

-At the May 1945 general assembly of the NHK Greyvenstein requested to continue teaching beyond 1947 and mobilized some of his former students in support.
-Greyvenstein was particularly reluctant to surrender two of his three courses to Geyser, one of which he had handed off to C H Rautenbach in 1939.
-Another group solidified around Professor S P Engelbrecht in support of Geyser, who would have been left with only one course to teach if Greyvenstein had been allowed to continue.
+At the May 1945 general assembly of the NHK, Greyvenstein requested to continue teaching beyond 1947 and mobilised some of his former students in support.
+Greyvenstein was particularly reluctant to surrender two of his three courses to Geyser, one of which he had handed off to Professor Casper Hendrik Rautenbach in 1939.
+Another group solidified around Professor Stephanus Petrus Engelbrecht in support of Geyser, who would have been left with only one course to teach if Greyvenstein had been allowed to continue.
 The NHK's General Assembly rejected Greyvenstein's position by a vote of 70 to 55, revealing that Geyser's ascension was far from unanimous.
 Disputes about Geyser's appointment continued through various official meetings until September 1946, when Greyvenstein abruptly retired, rendering it moot.

-With regards to Geyser's academic qualifications, a Professor H P Wolmarans was concerned that Geyser's studies neglected theology in favour of classical languages.
+With regards to Geyser's academic qualifications, a Professor Hendrik Petrus Wolmarans was concerned that Geyser's studies neglected theology in favour of classical languages.
 While Geyser completed the oral and written examinations well in August 1945, his examiners were divided about the quality of his doctoral dissertation.
-Only one of his three examiners, Professor J. De Zwaan of the University of Leiden, recommended that the degree should be granted cum laude, but this was the option endorsed by the council of the Faculty of Theology in March 1946.
+Only one of his three examiners, Professor Johannes de Zwaan of Leiden University, recommended that the degree should be granted cum laude, but this was the option endorsed by the council of the Faculty of Theology in March 1946.